2010 NCAA Division I men's basketball tournament: First round

 For the second time in three years, the Vanderbilt Commodores were victims of the upset, losing to Murray State on a Danero Thomas shot with time expiring, 66–65, in San Jose, California.
 Like 2008, when they lost to Siena, Vandy was seeded fourth against the Racers.
 Murray State advanced to face fifth-seeded Butler, who defeated UTEP, 77–59, after trailing 33–27 at the half.
 Shelvin Mack led the Bulldogs with 25 points.

 Meanwhile, the Florida Gators rallied from a 13-point deficit in Oklahoma City to send their game with BYU to two overtimes.
 But Florida player Chandler Parsons missed chances to win the game at the end of regulation and the first overtime, and BYU's Jimmer Fredette sealed the 99–92 win with a pair of threes in the second overtime.
 Fredette finished with 37 points, the eighth time that year he'd scored over 30.
-BYU's advanced to play Kansas State, who had little trouble with the North Texas Mean Green, winning 82–62.
+BYU advanced to play Kansas State, who had little trouble with the North Texas Mean Green, winning 82–62.

 Five years after Vermont upset Syracuse, the two teams met again in the Big Dance, this time in Buffalo, New York.
 Unlike the 2005 game, however, Syracuse was able to shut down the Catamounts, winning 79–56.
 Five players scored in double digits for the Orange.
 They advanced to play Gonzaga.
 The Bulldogs had an 18-point led against Florida State, but the Seminoles cut it to five with 2:21 remaining.
 The Zags survived FSU's comeback, however, by making 8 of 10 free throws down the stretch to seal a 67–60 win.

 The last two slots in the West went to Pittsburgh and Xavier.
 It was a close game between Pittsburgh and Oakland in Milwaukee until Grizzlies forward Derick Nelson received an elbow from Gary McGhee of the Panthers, opening a cut over his left eye that began spurting blood.
 Immediately after Nelson's departure, Pitt went on a 19–2 run.
 The Panthers held Oakland to 33 percent in their 89–66 victory.
 As for Xavier, they beat Minnesota, 65–54.
 Jordan Crawford, the Xavier player who made national headlines the previous summer when he dunked on LeBron James during a training camp held by the Cleveland Cavaliers superstar, scored 28 points for the Musketeers, 17 of those came in the second half.